 Romantic comedies have a long history, summed up in a simple taxonomic phrase Drama 101 teachers like to use when discussing theatrical works from the Greeks through modernity: In tragedies, everyone (spoiler) dies in the end, and in comedies, everyone (spoiler) gets married in the end.

-So laughter and romance have gone hand-in-hand for millennia, and while the explosion of arts and entertainment has created countless new subgenres and riffs on old themes, the classic romantic comedy is still going strong, and even amidst a revival moment.
+So laughter and romance have gone hand-in-hand for millennia, and while the explosion of arts and entertainment has created countless new subgenres and riffs on old themes, the classic romantic comedy is still going strong -- it's even in the midst of a revival.
 The next time you want to watch a movie that feels like a warm blanket, check out one of these titles on Netflix.
 Don't forget, there's plenty of other great movies on Netflix for whenever a different mood strikes.

 It’s been scientifically proven that it’s impossible to watch this ABBA jukebox musical rom-com and not feel joy.
 Not really, but it seems plausible; this film about a soon-to-be-wed bride who invites three men she suspects to be her father to her wedding is simply too saccharine not to enjoy.
 On top of its fun premise, grand Broadway-level production performances of "Dancing Queen" (among other romantic Swedish pop tracks), and Greek isle shots, it’s also got a stellar cast featuring Meryl Streep, Amanda Seyfried, Pierce Brosnan, Colin Firth, and others to amp it up.
 As the cast muddles through final wedding plans, you’ll be dying to know who knocked up Meryl Streep several decades ago and which lucky man will steal her heart in the present.